zencart/documentation/content/user/admin_pages/localization/languages.md

 If you're not familiar how to upload a Zen Cart plugin, follow the instructions on [how to install a plugin](/user/plugins/how_to_install_a_plugin/).

+## Trouble Shooting a Language Pack

+- Blank white screen (on storefront) after language pack installed.

+    There are likely to be missing language files.
+Check the logs directory for `myDEBUG-YYYYMMDD-HHMMSS-nnnnnn.log` files and look for `failed to open stream: No such file or directory`.
+Before it you should see a file path of the missing file. `--> PHP Warning: require_once(**YOURSITE/includes/languages/YOURLANGUAGE/MISSINGFILE.php**): failed to open stream: No such file or directory in YOURSITE/includes/languages/YOURLANGUAGE.php on line 607` find the file in the english language folder YOURSITE/includes/languages/english/MISSINGFILE.php and copy to your language folder.
+**NOTE** - You may have to repeat this task multiple times for older version language packs.

+- Capitalised titles displayed in english
+    If you get sections named displayed as capitalised title with underscore between e.g.`HEADING_TITLE` again it will be because language files have not been included in the original language pack.
+Finding these can be more tricky as the same title may be used in multiple places.
+Start by loging into your admin page.
+Then select `Tools > Developers Tool Kit` in the tool kit enter the name of the missing variable and search `All Language Files for ENGLISH - Catalog/Admin` this should produce a list of places where the variable is defined.
+    - If it is only one place then transfer that file from the english location to YOURLANGUAGE equivalent location
+    - If there a multiple listing then go back to the storefront and add `&language=en` to then end of the URL or if `&language=YOURLANGUAGECODE` is already present change YOURLANGUAGECODE to `en` refresh the page and look at the correct wording.
+Use this wording to find the correct file and copy the file from the english location to YOURLANGUAGE equivalent location